 Configuration time

 The classifier model generates PyNN populations and PyNN projections (inter-connection matrices) in each layer of the design using an optimisation metric obtained empirically from the development of the first version.
 This model preferentially uses as many SpiNNaker cores as are available.
-However, this leads to an untenably high number of projection objects being created im memory (500 VRs in WTA formation implies some 250,000 separate projections), leading to gigabyte-level memory object storage requirements.
+However, this leads to an untenably high number of projection objects being created in memory (500 VRs in WTA formation implies some 250,000 separate projections), leading to gigabyte-level memory object storage requirements.
 This metric was therefore altered to combine population clusters onto a minimum number of cores.
 This allowed the large model sizes to be accommodated on the host in order to generate the SpyNNaker-deployed implementation.

-Nevertheless, we found that the time required for the Python-based PyNN/SpyNNaker routines to configure and upload the model on the SpiNNaker hardware increased in line with the number of synapses specified, this rises approximately quadratically with number of VRs specified.
+Nevertheless, we found that the time required for the Python-based PyNN/SpyNNaker routines to configure and upload the model on the SpiNNaker hardware increased in line with the number of synapses specified, this rises approximately quadratically with the number of VRs specified.
 At around 600VRs (160M synapses) this passes a 1 hour delay before starting simulation, some 8 times longer than the 200VR original implementation on the SPiNN3 board.

 Conclusions and recommendations